kubernetes/community/sig-docs/annual-report-2023.md

 1. What work did the SIG do this year that should be highlighted?

    - SIG Docs completely [removed the Katacoda tutorials catalog](https://github.com/kubernetes/website/discussions/38878), previously shared as new user resources, after this content was reclaimed behind a paywall for O'Reilly subscribers.
 We are still looking for a replacement set of resources
    - The [Issue Wrangler role](https://github.com/kubernetes/website/discussions/38861) was formalized in the SIG, which introduced a new named role to help triage and categorize SIG Docs issues.
-This role follows the roster system currently in place for PR Wranglers, but opens up the possibilty of seasoned contributors who *aren't* approvers to additionally contribute to the SIG
+This role follows the roster system currently in place for PR Wranglers, but opens up the possibility of seasoned contributors who *aren't* approvers to additionally contribute to the SIG
    - SIG Docs worked with SIG Release and the Release Team Subproject to introduce new and improved processes for documentation during each release.
-This includes initiating a [Docs Freeze](https://github.com/kubernetes/sig-release/pull/2383) as part of the release calendar deadlines, creating [better handbook guideance](https://github.com/kubernetes/sig-release/pull/2350) for weekly status updates, as well as a more robust process for removing shadows/leads who fail to fulfil their role (seen specifically across Docs/Comms for the last few releases)
+This includes initiating a [Docs Freeze](https://github.com/kubernetes/sig-release/pull/2383) as part of the release calendar deadlines, creating [better handbook guidance](https://github.com/kubernetes/sig-release/pull/2350) for weekly status updates, as well as a more robust process for removing shadows/leads who fail to fulfil their role (seen specifically across Docs/Comms for the last few releases)
    - The New Contributor Ambassador has been replaced, after Arsh Sharma served in this role for over two years.
 We thank Arsh and welcome our now-current New Contributor Ambassador, Sreeram Venkitesh!
    - SIG Docs served as one of the first SIGs to setup and trial the new YouTube automation project lead by SIG Contributor Experience for all community meeting uploads
    - SIG Docs leadership created [onboarding and offboarding documentation and processes](https://github.com/kubernetes/website/discussions/38842) for Co-chairs and Tech Leads, alongside an annualized list of activities and work the SIG Docs leadership team is responsible for